Mykeb96/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach is a loop that applys a function to each item in an array. map creates a new array which is the main difference and then calling a function on every item in the array.

 2. Explain the difference between a callback and a higher order function.

+higher order function returns a function while a callback function just allows a function to call another function as a parameter.

 3. Can you explain what a closure is and how you used it in the counter function?

+A closure is when a variable has to look outwards of their scope to find context and form a closure.

 4. Describe the four principles of the 'this' keyword.

+Global binding.
+In this context, this is referring to the console.
+Implicit binding.
+The context for this would be the object before the ".method".
+New binding.
+This creates a new instance of an object from a constructor and the context would be the constructor.
+Explicit binding.
+Through using "call", and "apply" you can explicitly define "this"

 5. Why do we need super() in an extended class?

+to access and call functions on a parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.